 In March 2017, the Board authorized the General Manager and Chief Executive Officer to create a trust to pre-fund the Authority's OPEB liabilities (the "OPEB Trust") by the fourth quarter of Fiscal Year 2018.
 Monies deposited to the OPEB Trust would be irrevocable, dedicated to providing benefits to retirees, and legally protected from the Authority's creditors.
-As noted above in Table 12, total annual OPEB payments for the Authority were \$108.5 million in Fiscal Year 2016.

-Upon its creation, the Authority is expected to fund the OPEB Trust in an amount not to exceed \$3 million with future contributions thereto to be reviewed as part of the Authority's Fiscal Year 2019 budget discussions.
+The Trust was created on April 12, 2018 and funded with \$3 million with future contributions thereto to be reviewed as part of the Authority's Fiscal Year 2020 budget discussions.
 The Authority expects that initiatives to control absenteeism, worker's compensation costs, and overtime will result in certain cost savings.
 Savings from such initiatives are expected to be used to fund the OPEB Trust.